o19s/Spyglass/README.md

 Spyglass provides a simple search interface for Solr using EmberJS.

+_Update: March 2019 - We are no longer maintaining this Gem.
+Please contact epugh@opensourceconnections.com if you would like to take over this project._

 Spyglass comes with many of the search components you need to create a lightweight search interface right out of the box.

 - Searchers that return a result from a given Solr url,